 Women tend to put others first, and themselves last.
 That is all fine and good in theory, but have you ever tried to pour from an empty glass?
 It’s just not possible.

 Being a mum is hard enough, but being a mum to an additional needs child can really take it out of you.
 You put all your time and energy into managing the wellbeing of the family, driving to therapy appointments, talking to health care professionals, doing research, following specific diets etc. But what about you?
 What do you do for YOURSELF?
 Not much probably.
 Take it from me, I’ve been there.
 So focused on everyone else to the point that I was barely holding on.
 I was grumpy, overly sensitive and worst of all, just really unwell – which was a double edged sword as when I was unwell, the family routine fell apart.
 So, I started looking after myself.
 I started taking appropriate supplements.
 I started talking to professionals about my mental health.
 I stopped feeling guilty about taking 10 minutes out of my day for myself.
 But the most important thing that I did, was I stopped skipping workouts.
 For me, exercise is my mental health saviour.
-If you feel that you and your mental health could benefit from a little more exercise, start with the below top tips and let 2018 be your year.
+If you feel that you and your mental health could benefit from a little more exercise, check out my tips below –

 1) Get up earlier